18F/joining-18f/_positions/product-manager.md

 Any individual who is not currently a GSA employee or contractor and who is a U.S. Citizen, a non-citizen national of the U.S., or has been admitted to the U.S. for permanent residence and holds a valid green card is eligible to apply.

 **Position type:** Excepted Service - Not to exceed 24 months (2 years); may be extended for an additional 2 years for a maximum of 4 years total.
 **Number of vacancies:** Three.
-(At this time, we are only filling one vacancy.
+(At this time, we are only filling three vacancy.
 However, additional vacancies may be filled from this announcement as needed.)
 **Location:** Anywhere in the United States
 **Travel required:** Occasional travel
 **Supervisory status:** No